 Most females with FFA also experience hair loss on their scalp.
 Hair loss in this area typically appears along the hairline.

-Some women may also lose hair from other parts of their bodies, including the pubic region.
+Some women may also lose hair from other parts of their bodies, including the

 4. Atrophic vaginitis